 While there are several software products available in the United States specially designed for highway contractors and aggregate producers, they do not handle Canadian payroll or GST and PST particularly well.
 The products available to the Canadian market that include Canadian Payroll, GST and PST are not as mature or lack some of the sophisticated features highway contractors need.

 The other challenge for this company was their lack of a network.
 Everyone operated on stand-alone PCs while the accounting department worked from a System 36 and dumb terminals.

 BCG led the company through a standard selection process.
-BCG issued a Request for Proposal (RFP) to several vendors that specialized in highway contractors and material producers, including one that did not have a Canadian Payroll package.
+Burger Consulting Group issued a Request for Proposal (RFP) to several vendors that specialized in highway contractors and material producers, including one that did not have a Canadian Payroll package.
 This company ended up meeting all the other business requirements quite well and agreed to develop the Canadian payroll application and GST and PST processing for them.
 The cost of this custom development was split between the contractor and the developer as the developer wanted to move into the Canadian market and clearly needed these functions.